 This experience has shaped my ideals towards research that has a useful, positive impact and yet is accessible to a wide audience.

-Current PhD supervision includes topics in: Corruption within in sports organisations; and environmental impact of domestic and international tourism.
+Current PhD supervision includes topics in: Corruption within sports organisations; and environmental impact of domestic and international tourism.
 I welcome supervision in sports economics (particularly football), economics of crime or corruption within sport, and environmental policy.

 More widely, I focus on applied microeconomics areas covering issues of: Regional economics; environmental policy; economics of professional sports; corruption and malpractice.